mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * `tenantId` (*required*): the human readable id of the tenant (e.g. mia-platform).
 It must adhere to this regex: `(^[a-z]+[a-z0-9-]*$)`;
 * `description`: the description of the tenant;
 * `defaultTemplateId`: the default template to be used in project creation.
 This could be changed during the project creation wizard steps;
+* `cmsImageName`: cms docker image to interpolate in template archive.
+It should contains also the cms tag to use (if `cms-site` service is disabled in project creation, it will not be used).
+* `coreLegacyImageName`: baas core docker image to interpolate in template archive.
+It should contains also the cms tag to use (if `baas-legacy` service is disabled in project creation, it will not be used).
 * `environments` (*required*): an array of objects containing the environments definition for the tenant.
 The content of this arrays will be interpolated to replate `%projectId%` with inserted `projectId` field in project creation.
 Any object should contains, for example:

     ```js